ApryseSDK/PDFNetWrappers/README.md

 ## NOTE FOR DEVELOPERS

-Please commit changes to `next_release`.
-Notice that `master` is the current stable and should not have changes unless applicable.
+No commit to `master` unless applicable.
+All commits for current development should go to `next_release`.
+Notice that `master` is the current stable (`9.3`) and should not have changes unless applicable. 'next_release' is merged into `master` following an offical release.

 # About